 Finally, you should definitely consider using incentives throughout your marketing on social media.
 This a great way to quickly increase your following.
 A simple like and share competition can get people talking and help increase your visibility amongst hundreds or even thousands of people who haven’t yet liked your page.
 Just try and keep the prize relevant to your target audience.
 Having a high following on social media means nothing if these aren’t potential users.
 Choose quality over quantity.

-Marketing your app on social media requires time, thought and effort into creating memorable and shareable content.
+Creating an app and marketing your app on social media requires time, thought and effort into creating memorable and shareable content.
 But when done well, you will have created a unique community-centered about your app that helps you drive new downloads and keeps current users engaged.
 So whether you are going to be launching a new app soon or your app has been on the market already for a number of years, it’s never too late to start benefiting from a presence on social media.